Spectacled Owl - Pulsatrix perspicillata

 Habits: An unsociable bird.
-Generally nocturnal, with activity normally begining after dusk and continuing to dawn.
+Generally nocturnal, with activity normally beginning after dusk and continuing to dawn.
 Roosts singly by day in trees with dense foliage.
 Most vocal on calm, moonlit nights.

-Voice: A series of knocking or tapping sounds with a poping
+Voice: A series of knocking or tapping sounds with a popping

 effect "PUP-pup-pup-pup-po", each

 successive note being lower and weaker, and the rhythm quicker as the series progresses.

 The Female also has a hawk-like scream "ker-WHEEER", which has been

 Hunting & Food: Spectacled Owls eat small mammals including mice and the occasional possum or skunk, insects, spiders, many Caterpillars, bats,